Brian Jackson - Fotolia

 Software-defined WAN offers distributed organizations with branch offices the ability to improve application performance via intelligent traffic routing across multiple WAN circuits, including MPLS, internet, and wireless 4G and 5G.

-offices.
-A wide range of suppliers offer SD-WAN services in different business models and methods of consumption.
-SD-WAN is available, for example, as an appliance, through software licenses, through SD-WAN as a service and as a managed service.
+A wide range of vendors and service providers offer SD-WAN technology with many different business models and methods of consumption, such as appliances, software licenses, SD-WAN as a service and managed SD-WAN services.
 Each purchasing model has its specific benefits and disadvantages.

 SD-WAN as a service

-SD-WAN-as-a-service customers receive the benefit of having the latest functionality, with easy upgradability through cloud-based management.
+SD-WAN-as-a-service customers receive the benefits of having the latest functionality with easy upgradability via the cloud.
 Customers pay for the features they use and have the agility to increase or decrease the levels of functionality.

 Apcela and Aryaka offer SD-WAN as a service that includes private WAN connectivity, while Mode offers a network-as-a-service offering that can be used along with any SD-WAN vendor.
 Many other SD-WAN technology providers offer their software via subscription in a SaaS-like model.
 Doyle Research expects additional as-a-service type offerings to be introduced over the next year or so.

 Related Q&A from Lee Doyle

 When contemplating SD-WAN managed services, organizations should ask questions about network security, infrastructure compatibility and bandwidth ...
 Continue Reading

 Service mesh separates itself from SDN and NFV approaches with its clear focus on managing the communication and forwarding between multiple ...
 Continue Reading

 In a world teeming with IoT devices -- and the resulting data -- SD-WAN and SD-branch can provide the security, visibility and connectivity the IoT ...
 Continue Reading